samsquire/esoteric-knowledge/README.md

 The cardinal directions are significant and so is left and right.
 Left and right are significant.
 Left has authority over the right.

 # We are components of minds of other people

+Each letter is a person.
+Each

+# Pointing, looking, facing

+Pointing is where you move towards.
+Facing is what you see.
+Looking is what you're looking at.
+Each part of your body has three joints, including your fingers and your whole body.

 # Mocks